LatifahBenta/V.cholerae/README.md

 ![*V. cholerae*](https://media.sciencephoto.com/c0/07/60/88/c0076088-800px-wm.jpg)

-Here is the link to our wiki page
+To see more of our work, use this link to visit our wiki https://github.com/LatifahBenta/V.cholerae/wiki